PRCYCoin/DAPSCoin/CONTRIBUTING.md

-Contributing to DAPS
+Contributing to PRCY
 ============================

-The DAPS project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
+The PRCY operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
 This document explains the practical process and guidelines for contributing.